- American Physical Society Sites

 Will there be resources available for attendees with disabilities?

 We request information on disability status/accommodations on the registration form.
-Please contact your site before you register if you have any concerns.
+Please contact firstname.lastname@example.org if you have any concerns.

 What are the guidelines for posters?

-Please check with your site for further details.
+Please check back with APS's CUWiP schedule for further details.

 What are gender pronouns?